jason-dgio/implicitly_animated_reorderable_list/README.md

   itemBuilder: (context, itemAnimation, item, index) {
     // Each item must be wrapped in a Reorderable widget. return Reorderable(
+      // Each item must have an unique key.
+      key: ValueKey(item),
       // The animation of the Reorderable builder can be used to
       // change to appearance of the item between dragged and normal
       // state.
 For example to add elevation.
 This is not to be confused